A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Introduction

-To qualify point 2 above, we note that \cite{DR16} include some CLTs for the $\FDP$ that our theorems do not.
+To qualify point 2 above, we note that \cite{DR16} include some CLTs for the $\FDP$ under long-range dependency that our theorems do not.
 Ours all have a $\sqrt{m}$ scaling.
 They include some with a slower than $\sqrt{m}$ scaling.
 For instance, they get such a CLT under an equicorrelated Gaussian model with correlation $\rho\to0$ but $\sqrt{m}\rho\to\infty$.
+To clarify point 5 above, we characterize what causes alarming burstiness of the BH FDP when the test statistics are dependent, which to our knowledge has not been analyzed theoretically before.
+A separate issue is the pathologically low power of BH when the FDR control level $q$ is below a critical threshold \citep{ChiCriticallity}.
+This issue was studied in greater generality by \cite{ZhangFanYu_LowPower} using the framework of \cite{StoreyTaylorSiegmund2004}.